 Always treat your water if:

-- You get your drinking water directly from a stream, river, lake, or shallow well.
+- You get your drinking water directly from a stream, river, lake, creek or a shallow or improperly constructed well.

 - A flood, earthquake, or other disaster has disrupted the water supply in your community.

 - You are traveling in an area where water is not well treated.